HKN-HACKATHON/docs/guides/01_git.md

 ```

-Another useful command is the *status* one, which can be used to check which files need to be tracked by git and the ones that were updated.
+Another useful command is the *status* one, which can be used to check which files need to be tracked by git and which were updated.

 ```shell